 - Mood changes

-- Nervous system (neurologic) problems, such as abnormal muscle tone
+- Nervous system (neurologic) problems, such as abnormal muscle tone and uncoordinated movements

 - Red, scaly skin rash, usually when skin is exposed to sunlight